 Actions applied by one trigger can affect other triggers.

 - Actions in one trigger can affect the actions in another.

 - Triggers do not run or fire on tickets after they are closed.
 However, triggers can fire when a ticket is being set to closed, except when the ticket is closed by the system after 28 days.

-- Triggers, like all business rules, must be smaller than 65k.
+- Triggers, like all business rules, must be smaller than 65kb.

 - To help you manage large numbers of triggers, triggers can be organized into categories.

 Triggers contain conditions and actions.
 You combine these to create ‘if’ and ‘then’ statements (if the ticket contains a certain set of conditions then the actions make the updates to the ticket and optionally notify the requester or the support staff).